 From my last few posts, you might have begun to think that ChickAboutTown is now a music blog–don’t worry, it isn’t.
-If you don’t know the origin of my “Be my Guide to Your East African City” series, then I welcome you to read the very first post of this series (…and tell me your favorite restaurant in your East African city while you are at it! 😉 ).
+I f you don’t know the origin of my “Be my Guide to Your East African City” series, then I welcome you to read the very first post of this series (…and tell me your favorite restaurant in your East African city while you are at it! 😉 ).
 Hopefully, you’ll then realize that I’ve not suddenly become music obsessed; rather, blame the people at RunwayPassport–they’re the reason for all the music-related questions! 🙂 READ ALSO: New Music from … Continue reading Be My Guide to Your East African City #13: Where’s the Best Place to Hear Music?

 Like many other things I learned from my parents, I learned to enjoy listening to live bands from them too.
-As a child, my parents, my siblings, and I would head out to Hotel Ivoire Abidjan every Friday and/or Saturday night to listen to L’Orchestre Le Best (which I recently found out Lokua Kanza used to sing for! 😯 ) and have a fantastic time.
-Because we did this so often, in no time, I could sing along to every song the band played, and when the music got really hot, I would run up to the area in front … Continue reading Be My Guide to Your East African City #12: What’s Your Favorite Local Band?
+Listening to Live Music at The Hôtel Ivoire, Abidjan As a child, my parents, my siblings, and I would head out to the Hotel Ivoire Abidjan (find out more about Abidjan’s Hôtel Ivoire and/or book your stay there here) every Friday and/or Saturday night to listen to L’Orchestre Le Best (which I recently found out Lokua Kanza used to sing for! 😯 ) and have a fantastic time.
+Because we did this so often, in no time, I could sing … Continue reading Be My Guide to Your East African City #12: What’s Your Favorite Local Band?

 There’s nothing quite like discovering a city through the eyes of those who know it best: its residents.
 Discovering a city this way, you’re likely to learn about the best the city has to offer, including places which may never find their way into guidebooks.
 For instance, you might discover a particular spot on an out-of-the-way hillside road with an enchanting view of the city nearby, or you could discover a place like the one I mentioned in my Kunduchi Beach Hotel post, which at low tide seems to be the point where the earth meets the ocean meets the … Continue reading Be My Guide to Your East African City #9: What’s the Best Local Secret Place?